LokendraNath/Amazon-Project/notes.md

           4 .update the Model for regenerate the view (.renderOrderSummary(); 193)

 OOP -> Object-Oriented Programming (OOP)

     - Function inside of object Called Method
     - Organize our code into objects
     - ties to represent the real world
     - Use PascalCase "Cart()" for things that generate objects
+    - and Class help us generate these objects

+  Class -> Class ek template hoti hai, jisme hum objects banane ke
+           liye rules likhte hain.
+    - This is design for generating Objects (Object Generator)
+    - Use PascalCase "Cart()" for things that generate objects

+    Benefits Of Classes ->
+        1 -> A class looks like the object that it generates 2 -> cleaner than using a function
+        3 -> Classes have extra features for Object-Oriented Programming
+                1st Feature -> Constructor (lets us run setup code after creating a object)
+                              - ye automatinc Constructor ko run kar deta hai jab ham class ko banate hai to
+                              - iska yhi name rahega
+                              - ye return nhi karega kuch bhi 4 -> better way to generate objects in object-oriented programming